khulnasoft-lab/gopkg/README.md

 The first library exemplifies a minimal package import.
 It merely gives the fully qualified import path.

-When Glide reads the definition for the second library, it will get the repo from the source in `repo`, checkout the latest version between 1.2.0 and 2.0.0, and put it in `github.com/Khulnasoft-lab/cookoo` in the `vendor` directory.
+When Gopkg reads the definition for the second library, it will get the repo from the source in `repo`, checkout the latest version between 1.2.0 and 2.0.0, and put it in `github.com/Khulnasoft-lab/cookoo` in the `vendor` directory.
 (Note that `package` and `repo` can be completely different)